A two week winter road trip around the Scottish Highlands

 After picking up the van on a 4pm I did a big food shop before driving three hours north to the Cairngorms National Park ready to tackle a sunrise hike up Sgòr Gaoith.

 Unfortunately, the majority of campsites are closed in January so I spent the night in car park at the base of the hike.
-The thermometer read -7 which was no issue for the diesel heater in the van
+The thermometer read -7 degrees Celsius, but as I had a diesel heater it was lovely and toasty

 The journey up was a relatively straightforward and easy to follow.
 It took us around 2 hours 15 minutes to make the 8km ascent which involved just under 800m of elevation gain, half of which was on snow.

-I spent the afternoon taking in the lower level aspects of the cairngorms, visiting some of the various lakes which ended up being frozen, before driving up to the Ski centre to watch the sunset.
+I spent the afternoon taking in the lower level aspects of the Cairngorms, visiting some of the various lakes which ended up being frozen over, before driving up to the ski centre to watch the sunset.

 Day 2: Five sisters of Kintail